cheprasov/ts-cv/README.md

 - Flash, ActionScript
 - Photoshop, 3dsMax
 - etc.

-Web Developer / PHP Developer / JS Developer
+### Web Developer / PHP Developer / JS Developer at Freelance (Murmansk, Russia)
-Freelance
-January 2002 – February 2008 (6 years 2 months)  Murmansk Region, Russian Federation
+January 2002 – February 2008 (6 years 2 months)

-Personal Projects
+## Personal Projects
-Game "Mazay Mahjong and bunnies"(Link)
+### Game "Mazay Mahjong and bunnies"
 October 2014

-It is my personal project, that I made in free time from work.
+It is my personal project, that I made in free time.

 Game here: https://apps.facebook.com/mazay_mahjong/
 Please, see video here: https://www.youtube.com/watch?v=6V_0wZZdJLA

-As a game designer, I designed a game concept, elements and levels, and found the music.
-As the project Manager, I was in collaboration with the artist about ideas and concepts.
-I analyzed logic logic and user behavior.
-As technical designer, I edited the received images and the design of the game.
-As a programmer, I designed the system architecture for a highload, and wrote front-end and back-end code.
+I designed a game concept, elements, levels, music.
+I analyzed the game logic and a user behavior, edited a design of the game, designed a system architecture for highload, and wrote front-end and back-end code.
-As admin, I made server configuration and software.
+Also, I made a server configuration and software.

 Used Technologies:
 - PHP, Redis, Memcached, Mysql, Nginx
 - JavaScript (Native), jQuery, Canvas.
 - HTML, CSS
 - Photoshop

-Open Source Projects on Github(Link)
+### Open Source Projects on Github(Link)

 Open Source Projects on Github

 https://github.com/cheprasov

 https://packagist.org/packages/cheprasov/

-Honors & Awards
+## Honors & Awards

-The best corporate site of the Murmansk region in 2006 Department for Youth Affairs of the Murmansk region + Arctic Media Group December 2006
+### The best corporate site of the Murmansk region in 2006
+Department for Youth Affairs of the Murmansk region + Arctic Media Group December 2006
 This award has confirmed the participation and victory in the regional project.
 The best corporate site of the 51 applicants.
 I was as a designer and a programmer. http://web.archive.org/web/20070110234754/http://nore.ru/news/13.html http://4erdak.ru/news/3523/

-The best site in the category Anfas of the Murmansk region in 2006 Department for Youth Affairs of the Murmansk region + Arctic Media Group December 2006
+### The best site in the category Anfas of the Murmansk region in 2006
+Department for Youth Affairs of the Murmansk region + Arctic Media Group December 2006
 This award has confirmed the participation and victory in the regional project.
 The best personal site of the 74 applicants.
 I was as a designer and a programmer. http://4erdak.ru/news/3523/

-The best site in the category Infa of the Murmansk region in 2007 Department for Youth Affairs of the Murmansk region + 4erdak December 2007
+### The best site in the category Infa of the Murmansk region in 2007
+Department for Youth Affairs of the Murmansk region + 4erdak December 2007
 This award has confirmed the participation and victory in the regional project.
 The best information site.
 It was my own personal project.
 I was as a designer and a programmer. http://4erdak.ru/news/4791/

-The best corporate site of the Murmansk region in 2007 Department for Youth Affairs of the Murmansk region + 4erdak.ru December 2007
+### The best corporate site of the Murmansk region in 2007
+Department for Youth Affairs of the Murmansk region + 4erdak.ru December 2007
 This award has confirmed the participation and victory in the regional project.
 I was as a designer and a programmer. http://4erdak.ru/news/4791/ http://mti-murmansk.ru/

-The most hard-working developer
+### The most hard-working developer
 Topface Developer Awards
 September 2014
 I have got a special "Oscar"! :)